VidBee vs. Stacher

 4K and 8K Video

-Format Selector Visual presets plus yt-dlp level format strings and custom templates Simple selector with fewer advanced controls
+Format Selector Visual presets plus yt-dlp level format strings and custom templates Simple selector; test advanced format controls directly

 Audio-only Extraction